brikteknologier/controller/README.md

 var users = controller();
 ```

-The `Controller` function can also take an `options` paramete.
+The `Controller` function can also take an `options` parameter.
 Available
 options are:

 * `prefix` a path to prefix all routes by.
 For example, you could set this to